danboyle8637/fww/src/content/TheApp/TheAppLead.md

 It’s going to help you do **the two most important things**:

-- Staying consistent
+- Stay consistent
-- Having fun!
+- Have fun!

 Here’s what we’re building to this point: